jrviz/Zehnder-Q-ESPHome/README.md

 If there is a success message at end (last line says INFO Configuration is valid!) then select Install from the three dots menu
 This will pop up options.
 Select "Plug into this computer" This will now build.
 It will take a while and have a spinning cursor next to "preparing download…" as step 1.
 Don't lose patience this will take 10's of minutes.

-When this has finished step 1 will show a download option.
+When this has finished, step 1 will show a download option.
 When this is pressed you will get two options.
 Select the "Factory Format (previously Modern)" option.

 This will download a file to your PC.

 Select Step 2.
 Open ESPHome Web

-Plug your atoms3 into the usb-c cable attached to your PC, you should see the device shown when your press the "CONNECT" although it will just have a hardware name.
-Select it and press "connect"
+Plug your atomS3lite into the usb-c cable attached to your PC, you should see the device shown when your press the "CONNECT" although it will just have a hardware name.
+Select the device and press "connect"

 Then press "Install"

 This will load the program onto the unit

-You should now do the hardware build.
+You should now go onto the hardware build.